 Digital Engagement Advisor

-Carolyn is a multi-award-winning designer with more than 20 years of experience, working in both advertising agencies and businesses.
-Since 2011, Carolyn has been a valued member of the Creative Services team at The Royal Children’s Hospital and most recently transitioned to the Digital and Online team in 2019.
+Carolyn is a multi-award-winning designer with more than 27 years of experience, working in both advertising agencies and businesses.
+Since 2011, Carolyn has been a valued member of the Creative Services team at The Royal Children’s Hospital and transitioned to the Digital and Online team in 2019.
 She is a highly proficient designer with outstanding technical expertise, and has a passion for digital communications, supporting our digital and online team with web and app design and build.
 Carolyn has experience in both Australian and the U.K. markets across a wide range of print and electronic media, making her a valuable all-rounder on the RCH Poll team.

 Prof Gary L Freed